anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection establishment with the domain registrar.
 In addition, the registrar-agent provides agent-signed-data containing the product-serial-number in the body, signed with the LDevID(RegAgt).
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the pledge-voucher-request.
-Optionally the registrar-agent may provide its LDevID(RegAgt) certificate to the pledge for inclusion into the pledge-voucher-request as "agent-sign-cert" leaf.
+Optionally the registrar-agent may provide its LDevID(RegAgt) EE certificate to the pledge to be used in the "agent-sign-cert" properties of the pledge-voucher-request.
-Note that this may be omitted in constraint environments to safe bandwidth between the registrar-agent and the pledge.
+Note, this may be omitted in constraint environments to safe bandwidth between the registrar-agent and the pledge.
 If not contained, the registrar-agent MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data.
 The registrar may include the LDevID(RegAgt) certificate information into the registrar-voucher-request.

 The MASA in turn verifies the LDevID(Reg) certificate is included in the pledge-voucher-request (prior-signed-voucher-request) in the "agent-provided-proximity-registrar-certificate" leaf and may assert in the voucher "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.
-If the LDevID(RegAgt) certificate is included contained in the "agent-sign-cert" leave of the registrar-voucher-request, the MASA can verify the LDevID(RegAgt) certificate and the signature of the registrar-agent in the agent-signed-data provided in the prior-signed-voucher-request.
+If the LDevID(RegAgt) certificate information is contained in the "agent-sign-cert" properties of the registrar-voucher-request, the MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
 Otherwise, it may assert "verified" or "logged".
 The voucher can then be supplied via the registrar to the registrar-agent.